 Sniply is a tool that I love using for different reasons.
 First, it’s a way that I am able to pull traffic off of Facebook (something Facebook does not like) so that I am able to get my customer’s attention.

-Sniply, to me is also free advertising on any site that I want to advertise on.
-Say that you found a great article on business or marketing, or even a sports article.
+Sniply, to me, is also free advertising on any site that I want to advertise on.
+Say that you found a great article on business or marketing or even a sports article.
 Can you imagine how much that would cost on a nationally well-known website?
 Hundreds or perhaps even thousands depending on your method of advertisements.

 Now all you need is Sniply to import your link, banner, or declaration on that page.

-Buffer is one of those automation tools that is there for the common user.
+Buffer is one of those automation tools that are there for the common user.
 The common user has a couple of social sites (Twitter, Facebook, etc) that they would like to post to.
 And the idea is to stay away from logging in to each account and post in a native format.